Article first published March 2016, updated April 2019

 Offer something scarce

-If you’re offering an item that’s scarce, or hard to get – use that to create a sense of urgency.
+If you’re offering an item that’s scarce or hard to get, use that to create a sense of urgency for conversions.
 Birchbox offered its members a limited-edition beauty box and made sure the words “Limited Edition” were in the body of the email.

-Create a sense of urgency in subject lines and preheaders
+Create a sense of urgency for conversions in subject lines and preheaders

 Every component of your email should have a sense of urgency, and that includes your subject line and preheader.
 The secret to creating a sense of urgency here is word choice.
 Here’s the rule of thumb to follow: